- Define three common types of chemical reactions (precipitation, acid-base, and oxidation-reduction)

 This is, by definition, an acid-base reaction, in this case involving the transfer of H+ ions from water molecules to ammonia molecules.
 Under typical conditions, only about 1% of the dissolved ammonia is present as ions.

-A neutralization reaction is a specific type of acid-base reaction in which the reactants are an acid and a base (but not water), and the products are often a salt and water
+The chemical reactions described in which acids and bases dissolved in water produce hydronium and hydroxide ions, respectively, are, by definition, acid-base reactions.
+In these reactions, water serves as both a solvent and a reactant.
+A neutralization reaction is a specific type of acid-base reaction in which the reactants are an acid and a base, the products are often a salt and water, and neither reactant is the water itself:

 To illustrate a neutralization reaction, consider what happens when a typical antacid such as milk of magnesia (an aqueous suspension of solid Mg(OH)2) is ingested to ease symptoms associated with excess stomach acid (HCl):